 Clinician Investigator, Teacher, Quality & Innovation

-The Princess Margaret Cancer Centre includes the Princess Margaret Research Institute (formerly the Ontario Cancer Institute - OCI).
-This is a world-class basic and translational research institute with particular strengths in Genomics, Immunology, Stem Cell Biology, Cancer Biology, and Cell Therapeutics.
-The close association between clinicians and scientists provides the opportunity for collaborations on disease biology and the development of innovative and informative translational studies, allowing the applicant to achieve the goal of bench-to-bedside medicine.
-In addition, the Princess Margaret Cancer Centre supports active and widely recognized clinical trials and drug development programs and maintains a state-of-the-art GMP cell processing facility.
-Princess Margaret Cancer Centre is affiliated with the University of Toronto, which is world-recognized for programs in areas including Biochemistry, Immunology, Stem Cell Biology, Genomics, Proteomics, and Cell Processing, among others.
-Princess Margaret Cancer Centre is also a teaching hospital, dedicated to educating the world’s future top cancer experts.
-Our role as an internationally respected teaching hospital keeps us and our students abreast of the latest medical developments and the most advanced technology.
+Ranked in the top 10 on Newsweek’s list of the World’s Best Specialized Hospitals 2022, the Princess Margaret Cancer Centre continues to be on the frontiers of medical, surgical and radiation oncology, embracing the latest technology and international best-practices and setting standards for patient care.
+The Princess Margaret Cancer Centre includes the Ontario Cancer Institute (OCI), while Sinai Health System includes the Lunenfeld-Tanenbaum Research Institute.
+These are world-class basic and translational research institutes with particular strengths in Genomics, Immunology, Stem Cell Biology, Cancer Biology, and Cell Therapeutics.
+The close association between clinicians and scientists within both institutions provides the opportunity for collaborations on disease biology and the development of innovative and informative translational studies, allowing the applicant to achieve the goal of bench-to-bedside medicine.
+In addition, the Princess Margaret Cancer Centre and Sinai Health System support active and widely recognized clinical trials and drug development programs and maintains a state-of-the-art GMP cell processing facility.
+Both institutions are affiliated with the University of Toronto, which is world-recognized for programs in areas including Biochemistry, Immunology, Stem Cell Biology, Genomics, Proteomics, and Cell Processing, among others.
+Princess Margaret Cancer Centre and Sinai Health System are teaching hospitals, dedicated to educating the world’s future top cancer experts.
+Our role as internationally respected teaching hospitals keeps us and our students abreast of the latest medical developments and the most advanced technology.

-Should you be interested in this opportunity, please forward your covering letter, curriculum vitae, and the names and addresses of three referees to:
+Should you be interested in this exciting opportunity, please forward your covering letter, curriculum vitae, and the names and addresses of three (3) referees to:

 Dr. Amit Oza - Chief, Division of Medical Oncology and Hematology